google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 How to make the Fathers Day Greeting 2 card

-This Fathers Day Greeting 2 card is made using the same template mentioned in Paper Twists issue 4.
+This Fathers Day Greeting 2 card is made using the same template mentioned in Paper Twists issue 4, some years ago.
 It follows the same basic format except the whole card is smaller so the stamped sentiment looks larger, and I made an embossed gold crown to use as an embellishment.

 I distressed my designer series paper a little with a sponge dauber and some Crumb Cake ink before adhering it to my card front.
 Then I popped my completed crown up with some Stampin' Dimensionals so it would cast a small shadow and create a focal point.